Terms of service

 1. What we are

 Phantom is an anonymous proxy to TEE-attested AI inference.
-You pay in Monero.
+You pay in cryptocurrency.
 You receive an API key.
 The key burns down as you spend it.
-We forward your requests to Phala Confidential AI (Intel TDX + NVIDIA Confidential Computing).
+We forward your requests to an upstream TEE provider (Intel TDX + NVIDIA Confidential Computing).
 We do not store the contents of your prompts or completions.

 Phantom is operated by an individual operator, not a registered company.
 The service is provided as-is, with no contractual relationship beyond these terms.